 1. FINANCIAL WELLBEING

-Deal or no deal, the Brexit vote two years ago has damaged the UK economy and a weaker pound has squeezed household incomes.
+Deal or no deal, the Brexit vote two years ago has damaged the UK economy, and a weaker pound has squeezed household incomes.
 With more uncertainty forecast, now is the time to get smart with our money and equip ourselves to stay on top of our financial wellbeing.
 We’re delighted to be teaming up with strategy and finance consultant Darryl Bannon FCCA MBA to provide a brand new financial wellbeing workshop.
-This will take a practical approach to budget, negotiation, and saving – tips and tricks to becoming more financially confident.
+This will take a practical approach to budgeting, negotiation, and saving – tips and tricks to becoming more financially confident.